 Boundary Capital AngelPlus EIS

-The Boundary Capital AngelPlus fund, available for both EIS and SEIS investment, is an opportunity to invest in early-stage, high-growth technology companies alongside experienced entrepreneurs.
+The Boundary Capital AngelPlus fund, is an opportunity to invest in early-stage, high-growth technology companies alongside experienced entrepreneurs.
 Co-investment alongside business angels is a central theme of the offer.

 - Early-stage technology companies